-- Have the proper ratio of antifreeze in the radiator. - Refer to Engine Coolant on page 8-21. - Inspect the battery and its cables.
-Cold reduces battery capacity. - Inspect the ignition system for damage and loose connections. - Use washer fluid made with antifreeze-but don't use engine coolant antifreeze for washer fluid (page 8-26). - Don't use the parking brake in freezing weather as the parking brake may freeze.
-Instead, shift to P and block the rear wheels.
+- Have the proper ratio of antifreeze in the radiator. - Refer to Engine Coolant on page 8-21.

+Inspect the battery and its cables.
+Cold - reduces battery capacity.Inspect the ignition system for damage and loose connections. - Use washer fluid made with antifreeze-but do not use engine coolant antifreeze for washer fluid (page 8-24). - Do not use the parking brake in freezing weather as it may freeze.
+Instead, shift to P and block the rear wheels. - Do not apply excessive force to a window scraper when removing ice or frozen snow on the mirror glass and windshield. - Never use warm or hot water for removing snow or ice from windows and mirrors as it could result in the glass cracking. - Braking performance can be adversely affected if snow or ice adheres to the brake equipment.
+If this situation occurs, drive the vehicle slowly, releasing the accelerator pedal and lightly applying the brakes several times until the brake performance returns to normal.